whitechoppin/MobileDev/README.md

 ## Quickstarts Usage Instructions

-The Azure Portal helps you get started quickly with Mobile Apps by providing a set of quickstarts for the supported client and server platforms.
-The quickstarts are customised by the Azure Portal to work with the Mobile App cloud backend you are downloading it for.

-Alternatively, you can build the quickstarts yourself for use with your Mobile Apps cloud backend.
+You can build the quickstarts yourself for use with your Mobile Apps cloud backend.

 ### Building Quickstarts For Uploading To Azure Portal